Shaw Trust: Community enterprises and projects

 Shaw Trust has catering services ranging from cafes to a 'tuck by truck' snack delivery business.

 Shops

-Shaw Trust has 32 charity shops (shop locations) in several areas of England, Wales and Scotland, stocking a wide range of items that have been donated for resale.
+Shaw Trust has 32 charity shops in several areas of England, Wales and Scotland, stocking a wide range of items that have been donated for resale.
 All shops are staffed by volunteers and Shaw Trust staff.
 The income raised from shops goes to projects that support disabled and disadvantaged people in local communities.

 Shops also help develop clients’ employability skills through work experience and work placements.
 They provide a safe and supportive environment for clients to develop confidence and skills.

 Shaw Education Trust

 In 2014, the Department for Education awarded Approved Sponsor of Academy status to the Trust.
 A multi-academy trust, Shaw Education Trust, was created to support special schools and mainstream schools serving disadvantaged communities.
 As of December 2021, the trust oversees 25 primary and secondary schools in north-west England and the Midlands.